puppetlabs/puppet-docs/source/puppet/3.7/reference/config_ssl_external_ca.markdown

       +-----------------+                +----------------+

-In this configuration puppet agents are configured to only authenticate peer certificates issued by the Master CA.  Puppet masters are configured to only authenticate peer certificates issued by the Agent CA.
+In this configuration Puppet agents are configured to only authenticate peer certificates issued by the Master CA.  Puppet masters are configured to only authenticate peer certificates issued by the Agent CA.

-> **Note:** If you're using this configuration, you can't use the ActiveRecord inventory service backend with multiple puppet master servers.
+> **Note:** If you're using this configuration, you can't use the ActiveRecord inventory service backend with multiple Puppet master servers.
 Use [PuppetDB][] for the inventory service instead.

 ### Puppet Master